qiangwu66/Dnn-censored/README.md

 # Inference for Censored Data with DNN

 The simulations includes the finite sample performance of the proposed estimation procedure, the one-sample test, the two-sample test, and the goodness-of-fit test.
-The real data is about the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatment (SUPPORT), which is publicly available at https://biostat.app.vumc.org/wiki/Main/DataSets.
+We conducted three real-world data analyses.
+The first  is about the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatment (SUPPORT), which is publicly available at https://biostat.app.vumc.org/wiki/Main/DataSets.
+The second drew on data from TCGA, accessible via https://github.com/PathologyDataScience/SCNN. the Breast Cancer Gene Expression Profiles
+(METABRIC) dataset, available at https://www.kaggle.com/datasets/raghadalharbi/breastcancer-gene-expression-profiles-metabric.

 ## Reference to download and install (Python 3.12)